EURODEO/openradardata-requirements/Deliverable_Requirements.md

 “EUMETNET members want to show the composite products on their forecasting services for official duty purposes.
 They want the composite data as fast as possible, high priority user.
 They are familiar with the data formats and the radar data processing. ”

 *Requirements:*
-- D01 OPERA composite data is already to NMSs, the added value of RODEO API needs to be clarified
+- D01 OPERA composite data is already to NMSs, the added value of RODEO API needs to be clarified - can be taken out.
+Already provided by OPERA
 - Automized fetching of data from an interface
 - would require map-service (WMS-layer?) functionality to the system
-- could provide also D03 national products
+- could provide also D03 national products (the map service is NMSs' side )

 *Priority:*
 - Secondary